28 Hubert Street

 CEC provides support for the international conference Responsibility of Intellectuals: Art, Ideology, Memory in the 20th Century.

-CEC funds participants in the St. Petersburg International Early Music Festival.
+CEC supports the participation of US musicians in the St. Petersburg International Early Music Festival.

 The Jubilee Fellows, VisArt, Open World Cultural Leaders, Flipside, and a collaboration with Bang on a Can

 CEC focuses exclusively on the arts and chooses a new name, CEC ArtsLink.